harshitneverdebugs/Plant-Disease-Classification-/README.md

 ## Place the images in the designated test folder.
 Run the prediction code to display the images along with their predicted class names and probabilities.

-The training accuracy and test accuracy is 0.9717 and 0.9414 and the model is well fitted.
+The training accuracy and test accuracy is 0.9717 and 0.9414 respectively and the model is well fitted.